A little more on check constraints (why don’t I know this stuff already)

-In the same meeting I spoke of yesterday, the developer whose code we were reviewing had a check constraint on a year_of_birth column defined as ‘year_of_birth between 1900 and 9999′.
-I quickly filed it under <keep it professional Chris!> and suggested that the constraint offered no benefits.
+In the same meeting I spoke of yesterday, the developer whose code we were reviewing had a check constraint on a year_of_birth column defined as ‘year_of_birth between 1900 and 9999’.
+I suggested that the constraint offered no benefits.
 I confidently suggested that what he really wanted was ‘year_of_birth <= extract(year from sysdate)’.
-Maybe he would want to make sure the person didn’t claim to be older than 115 years or something but he certainly didn’t want to allow years from the future.

 Anyways, I responded with a list of three options.